pylint-dev/pylint/doc/whatsnew/2/2.14/full.rst

   when the subscript is updated in the body of a nested loop.

   Closes #6818

-* Fixed a false positive for ``useless-super-delegation`` for subclasses that specify the number of of parameters against a parent that uses a variadic argument.

-  Closes #2270

 * Fixed an issue with multi-line ``init-hook`` options which did not record the line endings.